-The Governance and Nominating Committee is comprised of three directors: Messrs.
-Cataford (who serves as Chair of the Committee), Levine and Sutcliffe, all of whom are independent directors as defined in NI 52-110.
+The Governance and Nominating Committee is comprised of two directors: Messrs.
+Cataford (who serves as Chair of the Committee) and Levine, both of whom are independent directors as defined in NI 52-110.

 In consultation with the Chairman of the Board, the Governance and Nominating Committee annually reviews the credentials and competencies of members of the Board in relation to the key skills required to meet the Board's governance and strategic mandate.
 In addition, the Committee performs an annual performance assessment of each individual director, along with the performance of the Board in aggregate.